 The Vetter Rickman Connection 1973-76

-Tony Salsbury, my new General Manager, came from BSA, which, at the time, was being phased out along with the Rickman product line.
+Tony Salisbury, my new General Manager, came from BSA, which, at the time, was being phased out along with the Rickman product line.
 With Tony, came Rickman, if we wanted it.
-I thought that the Rickman Cafe Bikes would be a good fit, but not the off-road bikes and a deal was struck.
-In March of 1975, wooden crates of beautiful, nickle plated Rickman frame kits for Triumph 650s, Honda 750s and Kawasaki 903s began to trickle into our Rantoul, Illinois warehouse.
+I thought that the Rickman Cafe Bikes would be a good fit, but not the dirt bikes.
+A deal was struck and in March of 1975, wooden crates of beautiful, nickle-plated Rickman frame kits for Triumph 650s, Honda 750s and Kawasaki 903s began to trickle into our Rantoul, Illinois warehouse.
+The Rickman frame would become the basis of my next project, the world class design "Mystery Ship"

-I bought a used Armacchi 250 road racer thru Cycle News and a brand new Yamaha YZ250 air cooled motocross engine from Yamaha and put them together.
+I assumed that road racers knew "secrets" that I did not know.
+To begin with I bought a used Aermacchi 250 road racer thru Cycle News and a brand new Yamaha YZ250 air cooled motocross engine from Yamaha and put them together.

-March 1975 Daytona: Craig Vetter on 250 Yamaha-Armacchi Road Racer
+March 1975 Daytona on my 250 Yamaha-Aermacchi Road Racer

 I pulled a Honda 750 Rickman frame out of inventory to begin the Mystery Ship.
 The idea was to design and make the most wonderful sport-touring motorcycle in the world.